IanGarraway/DF-Challenge-6---Cap-Stone-Project/docs/planning/userStories.md

 - [ ] front end testing
 - [ ] back end testing

+### User story 18

+"As a player, I would like to be able to scrap parts in my parts storage, so I have capacity for new parts"

+done:

+- [ ] interface component to scrap a part
+- [ ] scrap part service (front end user service)
+- [ ] scrap route (back end user service)
+- [ ] logic to ensure part scrappable
+- [ ] front end testing
+- [ ] back end testing

 ### User story 15

 "As a player, I want a part to only be able to go into a single slot, so I only need to compare one component"